-Have you ever thought about how your gut health may be affecting your mood?
+Have you ever considered how your gut health may affect your mood?
 Research shows that digestive and mental health, including everyday mood, go hand-in-hand more than we may be aware.
-Now is a good time to better understand how to get more in tune with the connection between your gut and your mind.
+Now is an excellent time to better understand how to get more in tune with the connection between your gut and your mind.

 The Gut-Brain Axis

-The connection between your gut and your brain is so strong that it’s been named the gut-brain axis.
-The two work bi-directionally in the ways they communicate with each other about what’s going on in the body.
+The connection between your gut and your brain is so strong that it is named the gut-brain axis.
+The gut and the brain work bi-directionally to communicate in real time about what’s happening in the body.

-Given that it’s the start of digestion, your mouth plays a big role in this relationship through what’s called the oral microbiome.
-The health and activity of the bacteria here are connected to your brain and cognitive health.
+Given that it’s the start of digestion, your mouth plays a significant role in this relationship through the oral microbiome.
+The health and activity of oral bacteria are directly connected to your brain and cognitive health.

 Both your digestive and nervous systems are full of neurons, which are cells that send signals telling your body what to do.
-One of the main ways the brain and gut work together is through the production of neurotransmitters and other chemicals that tell the body what to do.
+One of the main ways the brain and gut work together is through the production of neurotransmitters and other chemical messengers that allow neurons to communicate with other neurons throughout the body.
 This includes effects on your mental health.

-If you’ve ever had an instant feeling of nausea when put in an anxiety-filled situation, felt “butterflies” when you’re nervous, or felt hungry as soon as you start thinking about food, these are great examples of the instant link between gut and brain.
+If you’ve ever felt nausea when put in an anxiety-filled situation, felt “butterflies” when you’re nervous, or experienced feelings of hunger as soon as you start thinking about food, these are great examples of the instant link between the gut and the brain.
 Prolonged stress may contribute to changes in the digestive system over time.

 Gut Health and Mental Health

-Furthermore, research suggests an association between gut and mood, such as feelings of sadness.3 Gut dysbiosis, or an imbalance in the diversity of gut bacteria, has been linked to many health concerns.
-As a result, scientists believe that honing in on gut health is key in supporting mental health.*4,5
+Furthermore, research suggests an association between the gut and mood, such as feelings of sadness.3 Gut dysbiosis, or an imbalance in the diversity of gut bacteria, has been linked to many health concerns.
+As a result, scientists believe that honing in on gut health is critical in supporting mental health.4,5

 How to Support Your Brain and Gut Health

-The gut-brain axis is innate, but fueling your brain well requires fueling your gut well.
-Below are some ways your diet can help support the health of both, so they can continue working well together.
+The gut-brain axis is innate, but properly fueling your brain requires properly fueling your gut.
+Below are some ways your diet can help support the health of both so they can continue working well together.

 Fermented Foods & Fibers